kangruixiang/sveltekit-pocketbase-docker/README.md

 ## How This Works

-To make Pocketbase play well in Docker, you have to change the URL depends on whether you are accessing Pocketbase via frontend or backend, local or remote.
+To make Pocketbase play well in Docker, you have to change the URL depends on whether you are accessing Pocketbase via browser or server, local or remote.
 There are three scenarios:

 ### Local Dev

 This is when you are just running local sveltekit development.
-Pocketbase should be accessed with http://localhost:8090.
+Pocketbase should be accessed with `http://localhost:8090`.

 ### Local Docker

 This is when you docker compose up on the same development machine.
-Pocketbase should be http://localhost:8090 when accessed via frontend and http://pocketbase:8090 when accessed in backend.
+Pocketbase should be `http://localhost:8090` when accessed via browser and `http://pocketbase:8090` when accessed via server.

 ### Remote Deploy

 This is when you docker compose up on remote server such as NAS.
-Pocketbase should be the remote IP when accessed via frontend and http://pocketbase:8090 when accessed in backend.
+Pocketbase should be the remote IP when accessed via browser and `http://pocketbase:8090` when accessed in server.

+`const.ts` file under svelte-app/lib folder automates this process and changes pbURL depends on where pocketbase is accessed.
+You can also use `replacePbUrl` function in the file to change Pocketbase url anywhere in the app.

+### CSP

+Under `hooks.server.ts`, PbURL is added to avoid running into problem.

 ## Setup

-- under .env file in svelte-app, you should have PUBLIC_POCKETBASE_URL and PUBLIC_INTERNAL_POCKETBASE_URL.
+- rename `.env_example` to `.env` under svelte-app, you should have `PUBLIC_POCKETBASE_URL` and `PUBLIC_INTERNAL_POCKETBASE_URL`.
 This file is used in local development.
 You don't have to change anything here.
-- in docker-compose.yml, you should also have PUBLIC_POCKETBASE_URL and
+- in docker-compose.yml, you should also have `PUBLIC_POCKETBASE_URL` and
-PUBLIC_INTERNAL_POCKETBASE_URL.
-These are accessed when you docker compose up.
+`PUBLIC_INTERNAL_POCKETBASE_UR`L. These are accessed when you docker compose up.
 On your local machine, you should keep everything as is.
-When you deploy to a remote server, change PUBLIC_POCKETBASE_URL to the remote IP wherever you deploy it.
+When you deploy to a remote server, change `PUBLIC_POCKETBASE_URL` to the remote IP wherever you deploy it.

 ## Start